Master of Research in Forensic Cyberpsychology (M.Res.)

 Market demand for Forensic Cyberpsychology expertise

-Get your degree in a rapidly growing field with an increasing demand for talented and dedicated professionals.
+Get your degree in a rapidly growing field with a predicted future demand for talented and dedicated professionals.

 Graduates will contribute significantly to the emerging Forensic Cyberpsychology field through the creation of new knowledge and ideas.
-Get the necessary credentials to take on a leadership role; become a researcher, speaker, author, or trusted expert.
+Get the necessary credentials to take on a leadership role; work in industry, become a researcher, advisor, or trusted expert.

 Degree Details